Saher-AI-ML/Nobu-New-Cairo-Restaurant---RAG-with-LangChain-ChromaDB/README.md

 # Nobu New Cairo Restaurant Q&A — RAG with LangChain & ChromaDB

-A Retrieval-Augmented Generation (RAG) chatbot that answers questions about **Nobu New Cairo** restaurant using only content scraped from its own data — no hallucinated menu items or made-up opening hours.
+A Retrieval-Augmented Generation (RAG) chatbot that answers questions about **Nobu New Cairo** restaurant using only content scraped from its own data.
 Built with LangChain, ChromaDB, and a Gradio chat UI, and designed to run in Google Colab.

 ## Overview